adelaneh/py_manual_vn/README.md

    where the file at ```PATH-TO-TEXT-FILE``` contains the values to be normalized, one data value per line.
 You can download one of our sample datasets from https://github.com/adelaneh/py_manual_vn/tree/master/py_valuenormalization/data.

-2. Then use one of the following commands to cluster the values:
+2. Then use one of the following sequences of commands to cluster the values:

     1. Regular HAC: